 The name Boward belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in or near the village of Bowood, in the parish of Netherbury in Dorset.

 Early Origins of the Boward family

 The surname Boward was first found in Dorset, where the name is associated with the village of Bowood in the parish of Netherbury.
 In the Domesday Book survey of 1086 Bowood was recorded as lands held by the Bishop of Salisbury.

 Early History of the Boward family

 This web page shows only a small excerpt of our Boward research.
-Another 341 words (24 lines of text) covering the years 1327, 1377 and 1500 are included under the topic Early Boward History in all our PDF Extended History products and printed products wherever possible.
+Another 171 words (12 lines of text) covering the years 1327, 1377 and 1500 are included under the topic Early Boward History in all our PDF Extended History products and printed products wherever possible.

 Boward Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Boward include Bowd, Bowood, Bowode, Bowed, Bowwd, Bowoode and many more.